About Priority Setting Partnerships

 - bring patient, carer and clinician groups together on an equal footing

-- identify treatment uncertainties (questions about treatments which cannot be answered by existing research) which are important to all groups
+- identify evidence uncertainties (questions which cannot be answered by existing research) which are important to all groups

 - work with all groups to jointly prioritise identified uncertainties